do-adams/koa-react-ssr-example/README.md

 ### Next.js setup

-Ok let's use a real view engine. **Please note that we are only doing server-side-rendering (SSR), no client-side pre-fetching nor any specific Next.js feature besides `<head />` meta-tags handling and SSR.** Because we want to keep all the logic in the server.
+Ok let's try using a real view engine. **Please note that we are only doing server-side-rendering (SSR), no client-side pre-fetching nor any specific Next.js feature besides `<head />` meta-tag handling and SSR.** This is because we want to keep all the logic in the server.

 ```sh
 yarn add react react-dom prop-types next